dizzarg/golang-playground/cci/README.md

 original string, your method should return the original string.
 You can assume the string has only uppercase and lowercase letters (a - z).
 1. *Rotate Matrix*.
 Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 1. *Zero Matrix*.
 It set zeros if entire row or column 0.
+1. *String Rotation*.
+Checks if one word is a substring of another.